jeremymcrae/cifer/README.md

 * maternal_id: sample ID for the proband's mother
 * paternal_id: sample ID for the proband's father
 * chrom: chromosome that the CNV is on (eg "1", "2", ..., "X")
-* start: start nucleotide of the CNV as integer
+* start_pos: start nucleotide of the CNV as integer
 * stop_pos: stop nucleotide of the CNV as integer

 Optional arguments are: